 At least 36 dead, many injured after train carrying 350 people derails in Taiwan

-TAIPEI: A train derailed in a tunnel in Taiwan on Friday (Apr 2) after apparently hitting a truck, with at least 36 people feared dead and dozens injured, as rescuers struggled to reach crushed carriages, the transport ministry said.
+TAIPEI: At least 36 people were killed and dozens more injured when a train derailed in a tunnel in Taiwan on Friday (Apr 2) after apparently hitting a truck, in the island's worst rail disaster in at least four decades.

-The train, travelling to Taitung, came off the rails in a tunnel just north of Hualien causing some carriages to hit the wall of the tunnel, the fire department said in a statement.
+The train, an express travelling from Taipei to Taitung carrying many tourists at the start of a long weekend, came off the rails north of Hualien in eastern Taiwan, the fire department said.

+Images of the crash scene show carriages inside the tunnel ripped apart from the impact, while others crumpled, hindering rescuers reaching passengers.

+The train was full, carrying around 350 people, the fire department said.

 In their latest rescue operation update, police said 36 passengers were classified as "out of hospital cardiac arrest" - a term for someone showing no signs of life.